Lemez/lemez.github.io/_posts/writing/2015-10-10-not-just-aid-you-can-dance-to-a-call-for-a-new-world-music.md

 <p><span class="newthought">For the consumers who enjoyed our product</span>, we were the ultimate form of budget holiday, and for the governments who supported us, a family-friendly, feel-good cause: aid you can dance to.
 But the golden days of world music are over.
 The malaise affecting the rest of the music business – sinking sales, fracturing markets and collapsing distributors – is one thing.
 But as the mainstream industry looks to live performance income to make up for disappearing sales, world music’s fundamental selling point in the good times – exotic culture from somewhere else – is looking like a profound structural problem. </p>
 <p>If promoters in rich countries – hit by massive cuts in government support for the arts – are no longer able to import bands from far-off places for a specialist audience, the live world music scene as we know it is not sustainable.
 So if world music is to be more than a luxury for liberal elites and to thrive in the tough times ahead, we need new ideas, and fast.</p>

-<p>Where those ideas come from is another matter.
+Where those ideas come from is another matter.
 The mainstream industry seems to have settled – finally – on a plan of action for new music: 360 degree deals and global rights management replacing old-fashioned record and publishing contracts; a growing digital sector supported by tough file-sharing legislation, and the biggest hope of all – a ‘live revolution’ fuelled by high ticket prices and public hunger for an undownloadable experience.

 {% include video id="ZCrDAmi1OJo" text="Fred & Ginger: Eggs In One Basket.<br/> Just because I can." %}

-The cracks, however, are already showing: increasing opposition to the concept of boosting online sales through punishment; big promoters for top names spending much of this year scrambling to sell off cut-price tickets like traders on a market stall; and we have yet to find a grandmother who will advise artists to put all their eggs in one basket.</p>
+The cracks, however, are already showing: increasing opposition to the concept of boosting online sales through punishment; big promoters for top names spending much of this year scrambling to sell off cut-price tickets like traders on a market stall; and we have yet to find a grandmother who will advise artists to put all their eggs in one basket.

 <p>	World music would be advised to look elsewhere for its models.</p>